 What do I need to tell my doctor BEFORE I take this drug?

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

-- If you ever had a very bad allergic reaction.
+- If you have ever had a severe allergic reaction.

 - If you have ever had eosinophilic esophagitis.

 - If you have swelling, sores, or an infection in your mouth, or you have recently had a mouth injury, tooth loss, or any oral surgery.